fannanafahreen/Feature-Engineering-ML/README.md

-# Feature-Engineering-ML
-The project includes implementations for feature scaling, feature selection, and Principal Component Analysis (PCA).
+This project demonstrates the implementation of feature scaling, feature selection, and Principal Component Analysis (PCA) using Python.
+It leverages popular libraries such as NumPy, Pandas, and Matplotlib to preprocess data, select relevant features, and reduce dimensionality effectively.
+The code is designed to provide insights into the importance of these techniques in data preparation and visualization for machine learning tasks.